leedeen01/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 The first person has a premium named "LifeShield".

     1. Test case: `deletepr 1 pr/LifeShield`<br>
        Expected: The premium named "LifeShield" is removed from the first person.
 Details of the updated person shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `deletepr 1 pr/NonExistentPremium`<br>
        Expected: No change to the person's premiums.
-Status message indicates successful execution even though no premium was found to delete.
-Timestamp in the status bar is updated.
+Status message indicates that the person at index must have given premium name.

     1. Other incorrect commands to try: `deletepr`, `deletepr 1`, `deletepr 1 pr/`, `deletepr x pr/LifeShield` (where x is larger than the list size)<br>
        Expected: Similar to previous error cases.